-The mission of the College of Business is to provide quality Christian-based business education which equips graduates for leadership positions in contemporary professional careers.
+The mission of the Paul Dickinson College of Business is to provide quality Christian-based business education that equips graduates for leadership positions in contemporary professional careers.

 It seeks to provide a foundation that will enable students to serve effectively in organizational positions and to assume higher levels of responsibility as they gain experience and demonstrate ability.
-Its mission involves more than professional competence; it is to prepare innovative leaders with spiritual and moral values, purpose, imagination and vision for the 21st century.
+The mission involves more than professional competence.
+The Mission is to prepare innovative leaders with spiritual and moral values, purpose, imagination and vision for the 21st century.